TeamWizardry/LibrarianLib-Docs/src/etcetera/event_bus.md

 ### Hook options

-Similarly to Forge event hooks, Etcetera event hooks can have a priority and can request to still recieve canceled events.
+Similarly to Forge event hooks, Etcetera event hooks can have a priority and can request to still receive canceled events.
 The priority and `receiveCanceled` flag can be passed to the `hook` method or in the `@Hook` annotation, as the case may be.
 The priority is useful for canceling events, since you can request for your event to run before others.
+The priorities are, in the order they're run, `FIRST`, `EARLY`, `DEFAULT`, `LATE`, `LAST`.

 ### Per-hook state

-Each individual event hook can hold some state, and your event can act on that by overriding the `storePerHookState` and `loadPerHookState` methods.
+Individual event hooks can hold some state, and your event can act on that by overriding the `storePerHookState` and `loadPerHookState` methods.
 Whatever value was returned from `storePerHookState` is passed to `loadPerHookState` the next time *that hook* is called, meaning each individual hook can have independent state.